 4) Geocoded points (point locations assigned based on where address numbers falls in a given address range)

 A statewide address point dataset from the LinkWISCONSIN EBM Address Point and Parcel Mapping Project is available from the Public Service Commission of Wisconsin’s State Broadband Office.
 This dataset was aggregated from data received during the fall of 2013 and is not maintained or updated in any form.

 *It should be noted that at the current time there are no plans to develop a statewide address database to follow on the previous EBM work.

-Another option for locating current and historic county address point datasets is GeoData@Wisconsin.
+A good option for locating current and historic county address point datasets is GeoData@Wisconsin.
 In the ‘search’ bar search for ‘addresses’ to locate available address point datasets.
-(Note that some data may be restricted for educational use only.)

 At the current time, no nationwide, non-commercial address point database exists, but the development of such a database is a very high priority for the National States Geographic Information Council (NSGIC).
 A summit was held in April 2015 that focused on generating ideas and gathering input from potential consumers and producers of a nationwide address point database.
 This summit was an important step in developing a comprehensive plan for implementing the creation and maintenance of such an important and valuable dataset.
 A summary of the summit can be found here.